KasperskyLab/Kaspresso/help/HowToWrite.md

 For this sentences we have introduced ```scenario``` where you can replace your sequences of steps.

 How is this api enabled? <br>
-Let's look at [com.kaspersky.kaspressample.configurator.ConfiguratorSimpleTest] and [com.kaspersky.kaspressample.configurator.ConfiguratorSimpleTestWithRule]. <br>
+Let's look at [com.kaspersky.kaspressample.simple_tests.SimpleTest] and [com.kaspersky.kaspressample.simple_tests.SimpleTestWithRule]. <br>
 At the first example we inherit ```ConfiguratorSimpleTest``` from ```TestCase```.
 At the second example we use ```TestCaseRule``` field.
 Also you can use ```BaseTestCase``` and ```BaseTestCaseRule```. <br>